Secure Sockets Layer and Transport Layer Security Channels

 This module is still experimental and liable to change.

-This package provides a Tcl channel facility that implements the Secure Sockets Layer / Transport Layer Security (collectively referred to as TLS) on top of the Windows Security Service Provider Interface (SSPI) interface.
+This package provides a Tcl channel facility that implements the Secure Sockets Layer / Transport Layer Security on top of the Windows Security Service Provider Interface (SSPI) interface.

-The module implements two commands tls_socket and starttls which implement TLS based channels which can be used with all Tcl channel based commands like puts, read, chan.
-The tls_socket command creates a new TCP/IP based connection while the starttls command wraps an existing plaintext channel.
+The module implements a single command, tls_socket, that implements a SSL/TLS based channel which can be used with all Tcl channel based commands like puts, read, chan.

 |-credentials CREDENTIALS||Specifies the credentials to be used for the connection.
 CREDENTIALS should be credentials returned from a call to sspi_acquire_credentials using the -package unisp option.
 For client-side connections, this option only needs to be specified when connecting to servers that require clients to be authenticated.
 For server-side connections, this option is usually required for the connection to complete as most remote clients will require validation of server certificates.|